buckbaskin/buckbaskin.github.io/content/making-a-website-more-accessible-part-2.md

 # Conclusion

 In conclusion, I've added some additional semantic labels to my templates that should make my pages more easy to navigate with a screen reader.
 It's been a fun experiment into making websites more accessible.
 I hope to learn more about accessibility and demonstrate it here.
-If there's something I'm missing or doing incorrectly, let me know on Twitter [@beBaskin](https://twitter.com/beBaskin).
+If there's something I'm missing or doing incorrectly, let me know on Mastodon [@buck](https://fosstodon.org/@buck).